 77 AD Pliny the Elder writes about Rome’s top wine regions of Falernian (Aglianico and Greco from Mt.
 Falernus in Campania/Lazio), Alban (possibly Cesanese from Lazio) and Caecuban (coast of Lazio and Rome, perhaps Malvasia?).

-77 AD Pliny the Elder writes “vino veritas” or “In wine there is truth” in Naturalis Historia.
+77 AD Pliny the Elder writes “vino veritas” or “In wine, there is truth” in Naturalis Historia.

 1000 Château de Goulaine is built.
 Possibly the oldest operating winery.

-During the 15th and 16th century, wines that may have been sealed and stored in stoneware (perhaps Frechen) jugs re-fermented causing them to have spritz.
+During the 15th and 16th centuries, wines that may have been sealed and stored in stoneware (perhaps Frechen) jugs re-fermented causing them to have spritz.
 These creamy or “Crémant” style led to the creation of French sparkling wine and British cider.

 Late 1500s wine was preserved for long shipping journeys (like with the Dutch East India Company) by adding alcohol–a process called fortification.
 Fortification created the famed wines of Port, Madeira, Marsala and Sherry.

-1600 the most highly desired wines of the day are sweet white wines such as Sauternes of Bordeaux, Riesling of Germany and Tokaji from Hungary.
+1600 the most highly desired wines of the day are sweet white wines such as Sauternes of Bordeaux, Riesling of Germany, and Tokaji from Hungary.

 1600s glass wine bottles were first popularized in Portugal in an attempt to age Port wines, inspired by records of amphorae.
-Unfortunately, bottles stood upright and the corks would dry out and lose their seal.
+Unfortunately, bottles stood upright, and the corks would dry out and lose their seal.

 1659 Grape vines are first introduced to South Africa which leads to the creation of the great sweet wine Vin de Constance.